proctorio/observe.js/README.md

 - **`endDeskScan`** - Fired when desk scanning process completes
 - **`endExam`** - Fired when exam ending logic is triggered
 - **`examCloseCode`** - Fired when exam closes with a specific close code
+- **`proctorKickedOut`** - Fired when a sudent is kicked out by live proctor during an exam

 ### Recurring Events
 - **`flags`** - Fired every 200-500ms when security flags are detected.
 Contains an object with boolean flags for various security violations.

+### Multi-trigger Events
+- **`proctorInterrupted`** - Fired when live proctor interrupts the exam, can happen multiple times during an exam.
+- **`proctorResumed`** - Fired when live proctor resumes the interrupted exam, can happen multiple times during an exam.

 ## Event Data Structure